 Sump Pump Basics

-Manufacturers produce a wide variety of sump pumps for residential and commercial use today.
-Most of these units operate beneath the level of the drain within a sump station.
+First, manufacturers produce a wide variety of sump pumps for residential and commercial use today.
+Secondly, most of these units operate beneath the level of the drain within a sump station.
 However, some pedestal varieties remain affixed above the sump.
 (Unlike submersible units, pedestal sump pumps provide comparatively easy access to the motor.)

 Importance Testing And Maintenance Tips

 1. As a preliminary matter, most experts recommend checking on the operation of the sump pump system using a simple test.
 By ensuring this equipment remains in good operating condition, property owners gain greater peace of mind during emergencies.
 Never conduct this test if you notice loose or exposed wiring visible around the sump pump, or if you detect a frayed or damaged power cord.
 Also, refrain from reaching into the sump basin.